Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Sunnyvale Municipal Court is located at 127 N. Collins Rd, Sunnyvale, Texas 75182.
 For directions, please see map to court house on court webpage.

-Sunnyvale Fire Department is a career fire department and is staffed by Professional Firefighters and EMT’s 24/7.
+Sunnyvale Fire Rescue is a career fire department and is staffed by professional Firefighters and EMTs and/or Paramedics 24/7.

 Our fleet currently consist of: